Oxshady/Oxshady/README.md

 ## 🌱 Learning Journey

 I've built foundational knowledge in C programming, data structures, algorithms, and operating systems, which has expanded into full-stack development with Python, Flask, Node.js, JavaScript, TypeScript, and database systems like MySQL and MongoDB.
-My recent focus includes malware analysis, computer architecture, and information security through CTFs and security practice.
+My recent focus includes web penetration testing , exploit dev through CTFs and security practice.

 ---